 To determine how commonly SNP effects covaried with specific environmental drivers, we compared the total posterior weight of all SNP effects that mash placed on each hypothesis-based covariance matrix between mash models of the three subpopulations.
 All subpopulations differed in which hypothesis-based matrices had large posterior weights (Fig. 2b,e).
 The mash model of Midwest green-up had 28.6% of the total posterior weight on a covariance matrix of the average temperature in the 10 days prior to Midwest green-up.
 Mash models of Gulf and Both subpopulation green-up did not have high weights on this matrix; instead, they had small but non-zero weights on two other hypothesis-based matrices, average temperature and cumulative GDD in the 18 days prior to green-up.
 The mash model of Midwest flowering effects had the largest hypothesis-based weights on matrices of cumulative GDD from green-up to flowering, while the Gulf flowering model had the largest weights on matrices of daylength at flowering and daylength change before flowering.
 Thus, distinct environmental drivers best captured SNP effects on flowering in these two genetic subpopulations.
 In Both subpopulations, all three of these matrices had large posterior weights, indicating that mash could detect both sets of environmental cues in effects estimated using the combined population.
 Overall, flowering posterior weights on hypothesis-based matrices were higher than green-up weights for all three genetic subgroups (Fig 2c,f).
 This indicated that our hypothesized environmental drivers captured more variation in SNP effects for flowering than for green-up.

-We were particularly interested in identifying linked effects for SNPs with significant effects on flowering and moderate posterior weights on one or more hypothesis-based covariance matrix.
+We were particularly interested in identifying SNPs with significant effects on flowering and moderate posterior weights on one or more hypothesis-based covariance matrix.
 These SNPs represent small genomic intervals with evidence for an effect on flowering covarying with an environmental driver.
 Following our previous work, we considered SNPs with a log10-transformed Bayes Factor > 2 as having decisive evidence in favor of non-zero phenotypic effects.
 We considered SNPs with at least 10% of their posterior weight on a hypothesized covariance matrix.
 Few SNPs both met these criteria and were located within 20kb of a functionally annotated gene: two and four for green-up in the Gulf and in Both subgroups, and four and one for flowering in the Midwest and in Both subgroups (Table S1).